Freedom of Information

 - Either providing a copy or summary of the information or arranging for the requester to inspect the information,

-- Or informing the requester why the information has been withheld.
+- Or inform the requester about why the information has been withheld.

 There is also some helpful guidance from the Information Commissioner's Office on how to make a request.